Australian Operational Service Medal: Military version

 The military version of the medal has a standard medal design, but ribbons vary by operation.
 An accumulated service device will be awarded for subsequent qualifying service by ADF members where they undertake further service on an operation for which they have already been awarded the Australian Operational Service Medal.

 Ribbons

-To date, four ribbons for ADF service have been announced:
+To date, six ribbons for ADF service have been announced:

 Civilian version

 The Australian Operational Service Medal (Civilian) was established to allow for recognition of Defence civilians, who had agreed to be subject to the Defence Force Discipline Act 1982 and were employed overseas to support the operations of a deployed military force in a declared area of operations.
 The civilian version uses the same medal design as the military version, but is awarded with a unique civilian ribbon and a clasp denoting the declared operation.
 Subsequent qualifying service for civilians will be (is) denoted by clasps.